 Depending on the particulars of your installation, the author will provide an appropriate DCC amplifier as part of your PMA Rx purchase.

-Some DCC amplifiers have their specialized connector configurations, as shown below, for a GROVE-compliant amplifier.
+As shown below, some DCC amplifiers have specialized connector configurations for a GROVE-compliant amplifier.

 We provide the “DCC Converter” PCB as part of your PMA Tx purchase.